riscv-non-isa/riscv-arch-test/generic-framework/README.md

 The objective is to find all the parameterization required for the compliance tests to be generic over the long term.

+### Implementation language

+The overall framework will use Python, to maximize portability between Windows, MAC, Linux and other environments.

 ## Useful considerations

 ### Grouping of tests